chasmani/nested_pgg_game/README.md

 This is the code for a behavioural experiment where people play nested threshold public goods games.

-There are three experiemntal conditions:
+There are three experimental conditions:
 - Balanced.
 Set `C.GLOBAL_REWARD=2` in `game/__init__.py`.
 - GlobalBoost.
 Set `C.GLOBAL_REWARD=2.5` in `game/__init__.py`.
 - GlobalOnly.
 Switch to the branch `GlobalOnly`.